Sailor Moon (TV series): Sailor Moon Sailor Stars (1996–1997)

-Queen Nehelenia returns when Sailor Galaxia frees her and encourages her to seek revenge against the Sailor Soldiers especially Sailor Moon.
-The Outer Sailor Soldiers: Uranus, Neptune, Pluto, & Saturn return in their now Super forms to help out, Queen Nehelenia then places a curse on the mirrors throughout the city and affects almost everyone and she then targets Mamoru who is also affected by the curse and that will ultimately kill him and erase Chibiusa from existence.
+The Dead Moon Circus arc concludes when Queen Nehelenia returns after Sailor Galaxia frees her and encourages her to seek revenge against the Sailor Soldiers, especially Sailor Moon.
+The Outer Sailor Soldiers—Uranus, Neptune, Pluto, and Saturn—return, now with their more powerful Super forms to assist the others.
+Queen Nehelenia places a curse on all mirrors throughout the city, which entrances the civilian population.
+She then captures Mamoru, who is under her curse, threatening the future and risking erasing Chibiusa from existence.
 The Sailor Soldiers enter Queen Nehelenia's nightmare dimension to stop her.
-Usagi eventually comes to pity Queen Nehelenia's plight and is able to rid her of her negativity by activating her final form, Eternal Sailor Moon.
+Usagi eventually comes to pity Queen Nehelenia's plight and is able to purify her by activating her extremely powerful final form, Eternal Sailor Moon.

 Shortly after these events, Mamoru leaves for the United States to study abroad while Usagi and her friends enter high school.
 Chibiusa also returns to her own time.
-A group of enemies called the Sailor Animamates — led by Sailor Galaxia — begin targeting humans for their Star Seeds (which serve as a human's life force).
-Usagi is also aided by the Sailor Starlights — Kou Seiya (Sailor Star Fighter), Kou Taiki (Sailor Star Maker), and Kou Yaten (Sailor Star Healer) — who disguise themselves as an idol group named the Three Lights.
+A group of enemies called the Sailor Animamates—led by Sailor Galaxia—begin targeting humans for their Star Seeds (which serve as a human's life force).
+Usagi is also aided by the Sailor Starlights—Kou Seiya (Sailor Star Fighter), Kou Taiki (Sailor Star Maker), and Kou Yaten (Sailor Star Healer)—who disguise themselves as an idol group named the Three Lights.
 The Starlights are searching for their ruler, Princess Kakyuu.
-A young girl — nicknamed Chibi Chibi because of her limited vocabulary that usually involves the word "chibi" — also appears and begins living with Usagi.
+A young girl—nicknamed Chibi Chibi because of her limited vocabulary that usually involves the word "chibi"—also appears and begins living with Usagi.

-Sailor Galaxia's past is eventually revealed.
-She once ended the Sailor Wars by sealing Chaos — the source of all malice — within her body.
+Sailor Galaxia's past is eventually revealed: she once ended the Sailor Wars by sealing Chaos—the source of all malice—within her body.
 Unable to resist Chaos's influence, she separated her Star Seed from her body, and it took the form of Chibi Chibi.
 Sailor Galaxia steals the Star Seeds of Princess Kakyuu and all Usagi's companions, resulting in their deaths.
 This also includes Mamoru who was targeted and killed before he arrived in the United States.
-Chibi Chibi transforms into the Sword of Sealing and urges Usagi to kill Sailor Galaxia.
-However, Usagi instead uses the kindness in her own heart to free Sailor Galaxia of Chaos' corruption, effectively resurrecting all of the Sailor Soldiers, Princess Kakyuu, & Mamoru whose Star Seeds were taken.
-Normalcy is restored, and Mamoru and Usagi share a kiss under a full moon.
+Chibi Chibi transforms into the Sword of Sealing and urges Usagi to kill Sailor Galaxia and thereby defeat Chaos.
+However, Usagi instead uses the kindness in her own heart to free Sailor Galaxia of Chaos's corruption, allowing Chaos to dissipate back into the entire universe, restoring the natural order.
+This also resurrects all of the fallen Sailor Soldiers and any others whose Star Seeds were stolen.
+Normalcy is restored, and Usagi, once again acknowledging her destiny as the champion of justice, Sailor Moon, kisses Mamoru under the full moon.